Protesters clash with Indonesian police after election loss

-JAKARTA, Indonesia (AP) - Supporters of an unsuccessful presidential candidate clashed with security forces and set fire to a police dormitory in the Indonesian capital after the release of official election results.
+JAKARTA, Indonesia (AP) - Supporters of an unsuccessful presidential candidate clashed with security forces and set fire to a police dormitory and vehicles in the Indonesian capital on Wednesday after the release of official election results.

-National Police spokesman Dedi Prasetyo said protests turned violent late Tuesday and continued during the night.
+National Police spokesman Dedi Prasetyo said protests turned violent late Tuesday and continued through the night.
 He said Wednesday that dozens of people were detained.

 KompasTV showed protesters throwing rocks, a paramilitary police dormitory on fire, and hundreds of riot police in a central neighborhood of the city.

 Indonesia’s Election Commission on Tuesday said President Joko Widodo had won a second term with 55.5% of the vote in the April 17 election.

 His opponent, former general Prabowo Subianto, has refused to accept the results and declared himself the winner.
+His campaign plans to challenge the election in the Constitutional Court.
+They allege massive fraud but have provided no credible evidence.

+Jakarta police spokesman Argo Yuwono said police used tear gas and water cannon against protesters who threw rocks, molotov cocktails and burning projectiles.

 Copyright © 2019 The Washington Times, LLC.